aio-libs/aiohttp/docs/logging.rst

 Error logs
 ----------

-*aiohttp.web* uses logger named ``'aiohttp.server'`` to store errors given on web requests handling.
+:mod:`aiohttp.web` uses a logger named ``'aiohttp.server'`` to store errors given on web requests handling.

-The log is enabled by default.
+This log is enabled by default.

-To use different logger name please pass *logger* parameter (:class:`logging.Logger` instance) to :meth:`aiohttp.web.AppRunner` constructor.
+To use a different logger name, pass *logger* (:class:`logging.Logger` instance) to the :meth:`aiohttp.web.AppRunner` constructor.

 .. _access_logformat: